Accurate0/hid_keyboard/hidd/README.md

   - or scrap the windows version
 - check that windows version still works
 - figure out other cool stuff to do with this
+- figure out where some of these prints go to